andrewRCr/TaskFocus/.arc/reference/workflows/3-process-task-loop.md

--# Task List Management
+# Task List Management

 Guidelines for managing task lists in markdown files to track progress on completing a PRD

+TODO: update this doc based on dual-audience version in arc-agentic-dev-framework repo
+TODO: update this doc to remove Python-specific commands and make it more generic

 ## Task Implementation

-- **One sub-task at a time:** Do **NOT** start the next sub‑task until you ask the user for permission and they say "yes" or "y"
+- **One sub-task at a time:** Do **NOT** start the next sub‑task until you ask the user for permission
+  and they say "yes" or "y"
 - **Test-first approach:** For new models, APIs, and complex logic, write tests before implementation
-- **Incremental quality checks:** Run linting and type checking on modified files after each sub-task (Ruff for linting with auto-fix, Pyright for fast type checks, mypy for optional full-project CI/periodic validation)
+- **Incremental quality checks:**
+  Run linting and type checking on modified files after each sub-task
+  (Ruff for linting with auto-fix, Pyright for fast type checks,
+  mypy for optional full-project CI/periodic validation)
 - **Immediate documentation:** Update the task list file immediately after completing each subtask
 - **Completion protocol:**